EnCiv/undebate-ssp/README.md

 -   Click Create Credentials at the top, then Oauth client ID.
 -   Application Type will be Web application, the name can be something like Undebates Web Client.
 -   Add the following to the Authorized JavaScript origins: http://localhost:3011
--   Add the following to the Authorized redirect URIs: http://localhost:3011/googleAuthRedirect
+-   Add the following to the Authorized redirect URIs: http://localhost:3011/oauthRedirect
 -   Click save.
+-   Visit this url and enable it if the project has not yet been enabled: https://console.cloud.google.com/apis/library/sheets.googleapis.com?project=<project-name>
+-   It can take a few minutes for these changes to take effect.
 -   Using the values from the popup, within your .bashrc file, add the following lines:

 ```